About Holton Studio Frame-Makers

 “The frame is the picture’s accompanist: it has to be self-effacing and subordinate to the picture, and yet positively enhance and contribute to its beauty.
 Accompaniment is an art in itself.” —Timothy Holton

-DESIGN The art of framing begins with designing the right frame for a particular picture.
+DESIGN The art of framing begins with designing the right frame for a particular picture, and with the aim, not of separating the picture from its architectural setting but connecting it to that setting and the lives it serves.
 Tim Holton designingFrame designs are developed by using corner samples to establish wood and finish, and size and proportion relative to the matting (where matting is used) and the picture.
 Samples also help establish the frame design, although because our capacities aren’t limited to the corner samples on hand, they often simply provide the basis for new designs.
 Our goal is the optimum enhancement of each picture in its individuality and larger architectural surrounding, and a setting that is in every way harmonious with the picture — with respect to line and form, proportion, color, texture and mood.
 The well-framed picture is in its ideal home and is hard to imagine in any other place but that frame.
 Above all, our aim is to restore as closely as possible, through the vital link of the picture frame, the fundamental and essential unity of architecture and the pictorial and decorative arts.

 Key to our approach is an understanding of framing for the home as fundamentally different from framing for galleries and museums, which we believe have overly influenced how individuals frame pictures to live with.
 While pictures in commercial galleries and museums are separate and isolated from everyday life, framing pictures for the home affords the opportunity to treat them as accents in a unified and harmonious decorative scheme, integral to and reflective of their meaning for the daily life of the home.
 To this end, our work bucks the trends of conventional framing which tends variously to either showiness and pretentiousness (the frame as packaging to sell the picture), or the indifferent effect of “gallery” treatments (thin, square frame profiles and white mats), or the “designer” custom frame shop’s fashion-driven clever multi-colored matting and elaborate (but poorly made) constructs from mass-produced molding.
 Instead, the Studio has returned to a more grounded and basic approach that relies on the simple and direct presentation of pictures in thoughtfully designed, well-crafted hardwood frames.

 We pride ourselves on taking a timeless approach to design, which to us means, not ignoring frame history, but cultivating a living art by drawing from and adapting the tradition.
-We have therefore freely drawn upon and assimilated the vocabulary of the hardwood frames of a century ago, and many people will recognize the abundant influence of this rich heritage.
-Those who love early twentieth century decorative arts have long admired in particular the simple, distinctive quartersawn oak mitered frames of the period.
+We have therefore freely drawn upon the abundant and rich heritage of architectural ornament and fine woodworking—the art of the joiner, cabinetmaker, and carver.
+Those who love early twentieth century decorative arts and the Arts and Crafts Movement have long admired in particular the simple, distinctive quartersawn oak mitered frames of the turn of the last century.
 When seeking to frame their own pieces, however, they’ve discovered those designs are virtually impossible to find.
 Our line offers a long-awaited opportunity to choose the right frame for period paintings, prints, drawings, posters, photographs and other frame-able items.
 Thoughtfully chosen, these frames will richly enhance the pieces they surround as well as the rooms in which they hang.

 Examples of some work we’re most proud of are on our Portfolio section.
 Learn more about our complete custom framing service…